Systems for Disasters and Other Emergency Situations

 Information that we receive from our customers and business partners is information that should be socially protected and it is also thus information asset for the company.
 We recognize that the proper protection and management of this information is vital.

-Number of complaints relating to information security
+Number of complaints related to information security

-Results achieved in fiscal 2018||0|
+Results achieved in fiscal 2019

-Organization of Information Security Management System
+Organization of the Information Security Management System

 Information Security Training